ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 to watch the web server error log.
 We have set up our site to log all captured credentials to this file.

-In the Firefox window that is running on the "client" node, attempt to log in to the Bank of Hamilton imposter site.
+In the Firefox window that is running on the "client" node, attempt to log in to the Bank of Hamilton imposter site (with any username and password; it won't work, of course).

 Then, return to the "bank" terminal window.
 You should observe that the username and password you entered are recorded in the log file: